Electrical Safety Work Explained

 Electrical Safety Work

-Working safely with electricity can be a matter of life or death – mistakes are not easily forgiven in such an environment, especially when working with medium and high voltage systems.
+Working safely with electricity can be a matter of life or death – mistakes are not easily forgiven in such an environment, especially when working with medium and high-voltage systems.

 To work safely, everyone should: